Energy Loss of a Heavy Quark in a Collisional Quark-Gluon Plasma: Collisional energy loss of a heavy quark in the Quark-Gluon plasma

-When scattering processes between the heavy quark and thermal partons involve hard momentum transfer $\sim T$, we can only consider the tree-level Feynman diagrams as shown in Fig.~\ref{lod}.
-On the other hand, for $t$-channel diagrams as given by Fig.~\ref{lod}(a) and \ref{lod}(b), self-energy insertion into the bare gluon propagator becomes essential for soft momentum transfer $\sim gT$, which plays an important role to regulate the infrared divergence\footnote{We assume the mass of the incident heavy-quark is very large $M_Q\gg T$, self-energy correction to the bare quark propagator appearing in Fig.~\ref{lod}(c) and \ref{lod}(d) is negligible as the heavy quark is not thermalized.}.
-In order to deal with the hard and soft processes in a unified framework, following the same method as used in our previous work~\cite{Guo:2024mgh}, we will adopt an effective gluon propagator, i.e., the HTL resummed propagator to compute the matrix element for the $t$-channel contributions for arbitrary momentum transfer.
+When scattering processes between the heavy quark and thermal partons involve hard momentum transfer $\sim T$, we can consider only the tree-level Feynman diagrams as shown in Fig.~\ref{lod}.
+On the other hand, for $t$-channel diagrams as given by Figs.~\ref{lod}(a) and \ref{lod}(b), self-energy insertion into the bare gluon propagator becomes essential for soft momentum transfer $\sim gT$, which plays an important role to regulate the infrared divergence.\footnote{We assume the mass of the incident heavy quark is very large $M_Q\gg T$ and the self-energy correction to the bare quark propagator appearing in Figs.~\ref{lod}(c) and \ref{lod}(d) is negligible, as the heavy quark is not thermalized.} In order to deal with the hard and soft processes in a unified framework, following the same method as used in our previous work~\cite{Guo:2024mgh}, we will adopt an effective gluon propagator, i.e., the HTL resummed propagator, to compute the matrix element for the $t$-channel contributions for arbitrary momentum transfer.
 The HTL resummed gluon propagator $D^{\mu\nu}(Q)$ reads

 where the four-momentum of the exchanged gluon is denoted by $Q=K^\prime-K=(\omega, {\bf q})$ and $M^\mu = (1, 0, 0, 0)$ is the four-velocity of the thermal rest frame.
 The scalar coefficients ${\cal A}$ and ${\cal B}$ are given by